 The Office of Multicultural Student Success's (OMSS) approach to advancing the cause of marginalized group members at DePaul University is rooted in our belief that systems of privilege and oppression directly impact the lives of people in this community.
 In light of this, OMSS staff members promote the interests of underrepresented populations at multiple levels within the institution in order to initiate change and give voice to the issues and concerns of people that may not otherwise be acknowledged.
 OMSS also provides academic success information, developmental programs, and key staff contacts for first generation, low income students, or students of color to empower them to be their own advocates during a time of crisis.

 The Office of Multicultural Student Success is organized around three key curricular areas: College Transitions, Academic Excellence and Leadership Development, and Post-College Success.
-OMSS also offers programs through three, identity-specific student centers (Black, Latinx and LGBTQA), as well as intersectional programming and a resource for undocumented students at DePaul.
+OMSS also offers programs through four, identity-specific student centers (Black, Latinx, Asian Pacific Islander Desi American and LGBTQA), as well as intersectional programming and a resource for undocumented students at DePaul.

 Please review programs listed below to learn more about each of our major initiatives.
 If you would like to contact us about any of these programs please email email@example.com or call 773-325-7325.

 Study Jams promote an academic "Success Network" for our target population by providing direct academic support and assisting students in developing and refining success skills.
-Study Jams take place in the Learning Commons of the Richardson Library MTW 5-7pm in weeks 3-10 of each quarter with free writing and math tutoring in a community of peer scholars
+Study Jams take place in the Cultural and Resource Centers located in O’Connell Hall in weeks 3-10 of each quarter.

 Learn more about Study Jams.